ronangr1/magento2-flashmessages/README.md

 ## Documentation

-If enabled, the default messaging is completely removed and replaced by the flash message system.
+If enabled, the default messaging system is completely removed and replaced by the flash message system.

 ### How to display a flash message